 At the appointed dates and times, I’ll meet with candidates at my office, and I’ll have another team member present with me to help guide the process and assess the candidates.
 Although I’ll learn many things from these interviews, I’m mainly trying to decide if I like and respect any of the candidates enough to hire one of them.
 In fact, I play a little game of cat and mouse with candidates in person.

-First, I’ll place their resume in the center of the table, but I won’t address it.
-Instead, I’ll ask about candidates’ current and/or former jobs.
+First, I’ll place their resumé in the center of the table, but I won’t address it.
+Instead, I’ll ask about their current and/or former jobs.
 I’ll ask them how many hours they put on the clock, and I’ll ask about their former employers.
 Usually, I’ll even ask them about their hobbies and special interests.
 As they respond, I’m looking to see if they’re optimistic or pessimistic about life and careers in general.
 Are they positive or negative?
 Do they slander former employers or fellow team members?
 How long does it take them to ask how much money I’ll pay them?
-How long does it take for them to mention their resumes?
-Are they relying on that pre-built polished info or can they speak to what they claim to know?
+How long does it take for them to mention their resumés?
+Are they relying on that pre-built polished info or can they speak from what they claim to know?

 During the interview, I want to make candidates squirm just a little bit.
-I want to turn their focus from their resumes and what they’ve accomplished.
+I want to turn their focus from their resumés and what they’ve accomplished.
 As I mentioned before, that stuff isn’t important to me.
-WHO they are as people and how hard they work mean more to me than lines on their resumes.
+WHO they are as people and how hard they work mean more to me than any line on their resumés.